JetBrains/teamcity-documentation/topics/creating-and-editing-projects.md

 ### Creating project pointing to Azure DevOps Services

->If you are looking for how to integrate your JetBrains Space instance with TeamCity, check out this **[full integration guide](how-to-configure-cicd-for-jetbrains-space.md)**!

 1. On the __Create project__ page, select to create a project __from Azure DevOps__.
 The recommended approach for Git repositories is to use the [connection based on OAuth 2.0 protocol](configuring-connections.md#Connecting+to+Azure+DevOps).
 If you need to connect to a TFVC repository, use the obsolete [PAT-based connection](configuring-connections.md#Azure+DevOps+PAT+Connection).
 2. Select a repository.
 TeamCity will verify the repository connection.
 If the connection is verified, the new page opens.
 3. TeamCity will display the project and build configuration name.
 If required, modify the names and click __Proceed__.
 For a Git repository, TeamCity will autodetect the default branch, but you have an option to change it and to add other branches to monitor by entering their [specification](working-with-feature-branches.md#Configuring+Branches).